mev9669/sample-html5-geolocation/README.txt

-This HTML5 application was built using the Geolocation and Canvas application programming interface (API) of the HTML5 W3C specification.
+﻿This HTML5 application was built using the Geolocation and Canvas application programming interface (API) of the HTML5 W3C specification.
 This app relies on JavaScript and HTML source code to create the user interface.
 The sample uses geolocation data as a mechanism in which rendering of graphics onto a canvas